 Because the pond is muddy, insufficient sunlight is reaching the water plants.
 [Hidden information]

-Plants carry out photosynthesis in the presence of sunlight and give out oxygen, so the rate of photosynthesis is low in the muddy waters. [concept].
+Plants carry out photosynthesis in the presence of sunlight and give out oxygen, so the rate of photosynthesis is low in muddy waters.
+[Concept].

 The fishes are near the water surface due to the lack of oxygen produced by the plants in the water.
 [Linking and applying concepts learnt to explain an observation]